 Apex Legends’ weapons expert, Bangalore is a legend that works best when a team builds around her.
 This is mainly because her Tactical Ability can blind both enemies and her teammates.
 Sure, this is great for pushing teams or escaping, but it can also hamper your squad if used incorrectly.
 Bangalore’s passive gives her a nice speed boost when being shot at and her ultimate is great for displacing enemies or forcing them from cover.
 Everything about Bangalore is generally solid, but there’s nothing exceptional about her kit.
 She is very middle-of-the-road for most players, but Bangalore can be utterly devastating in the right hands.
 While she won’t see as much play as the legends above, anyone who takes the time to master her kit will be a force of nature.

-Apex Legends’ resident friendly robot, Pathfinder has been on the receiving end of a few nerfs lately.
+Apex Legends’ friendly neighborhood robot, Pathfinder has been on the receiving end of a few nerfs lately.
 In an attempt to make this legend’s sheer mobility less oppressive, Respawn Entertainment has been taking every opportunity to try and tone down this character.
 While this has knocked him out of competitive play, he is still a very good choice for Ranked or general Apex Legends matches.
 Yes, you can’t go crazy with the grapple hook anymore, but that doesn’t make it a useless ability.
 A smart player knows when to utilize this tool to get onto the high ground, chase down a target, or use it to retreat and heal.

 His ultimate is still great for rotating your entire team to more advantageous positions or out of a fight.
 Plus, being able to permanently reduce the cooldown of his Zipline Gun via utilizing his passive is just icing on the cake.
 Pathfinder is still more than a viable pick so long as you understand that you have to be smarter with the Grappling Hook.